-- 48% women identified themselves a “employed”, only slightly less than among the men (58%)
+- 48% women identified themselves a “employed”, only slightly less than among the men (58%).

-- The most common was “not enough time for family”, reported by 44% of working men and 34% of working women.
+- The most common challenge was “not enough time for family”, reported by 44% of working men and 34% of working women.
 This was followed by “long or inflexible hours” (27% men, 21% women).
 Smaller numbers (10-20%) reported difficulties with low salary, conflict with colleagues, difficult managers, or ethical dilemmas.

-- The retired and the homemakers generally did not consider their roles in the home to be a type of “work”
+- The retired and the homemakers generally did not consider their roles in the home to be a type of “work.”

 - Among the paid workers, the majority (58%) are aware of other Christians in their workplace, but only 17% meet up regularly with them.
 There is potential to encourage more workplace Christian groups.